SnowdenWintermute/ellen-silverman-v3/README.md

 # ellen-silverman-v3
-Custom art website for painter Ellen Silverman
+Custom art and ecommerce website for painter Ellen Silverman